ansyral/redis-in-action-learning-notes/chapter4.md

 2. Scaling---Replication

-   You can configure Redis for master/slave operation to help scale out read queries.
-Namely, master sends write out to multiple slaves, with slaves performing all of the read queries.
+   You can configure Redis for **master/slave** operation to help scale out read queries.
+Namely, master sends write out to multiple slaves, with slaves performing all of the read queries.(client would choose slave in a random fashion to balance the load)

    Redis replication startup process:
    ![Redis replication startup process](./images/redis-replication-process.PNG)